London feels like a lonely city.

-Northern Irish people, or maybe it’s my father and me, are a curious people.
+Northern Irish people, or maybe it’s my father and me, at best, are a curious people.
 At worst we’re downright nosey and intrusive.
 Without trying to rose tint the past, I grew up in the tail end of The Troubles.
 If a bomb goes off, you are going to want to see the damage done.
 If the police are hauling someone off, you’re going to want to see who is getting moved.
-There’s a chance you knew who it was.
+Belfast is so small there’s a chance you knew who it was.

 Now, I have found out in London you do not do this.
 When it comes to curiosity, it is best to think of yourself as a cat on their final life.